Connect file storage to a dedicated server

 — gateway for the current server subnet, which is specified on the global router;<x>

-— parameter defining the priority of the specified gateway, 1 is the highest priority.
+— parameter that defines the priority of the specified gateway, 1 being the highest priority.

 -